K8Bee/week-08-assignment/planning.md

 ## What data do I need to store?

 Based on the data, how many tables do I need to organise my data efficiently?

-If you have two or more tables, what's the relationship between them?
+- two tables, posts table to hold each of the books (posts) in the series and a comments table If you have two or more tables, what's the relationship between them?
+- one to many
   How do I connect the tables?
 Do I need foreign keys?
 Do I need junction tables?
+- foreign key no junction table
   Set up your tables in a database in Supabase
+- then show schema

 ## Create a project (database), if you don't have one already